-Dell Technologies Launches Partner First Strategy for Storage - CRN - India
+Dell Technologies launches Partner First Strategy for Storage - CRN - India

 Effective from 8 August 2023, Dell is:

-Quadrupling the number of storage Partners of Record-eligible resale accounts for more predictability of engagement.
+- Quadrupling the number of storage Partner of Record-eligible resale accounts for more predictability of engagement.

 Executive quotes:

-commitment and unites the strengths of our partners with the advantages of our world-class team and solutions.”

-“An omnichannel business model with a robust partner ecosystem is at the core of Dell’s growth strategy,” said Bill Scannell, president of global Sales and Customer Operations, at Dell Technologies.
+“An omni-channel business model with a robust partner ecosystem is at the core of Dell’s growth strategy,” said Bill Scannell, president, Global Sales and Customer Operations, Dell Technologies.
 “The Partner First Strategy for Storage will incent Dell sellers to work even more closely with partners to acquire new business and deliver the right outcomes for customers.
-It’s a win-win-win for customers, partners, and Dell.”
+It’s a win-win-win for customers, partners and Dell.”

 “Dell is the market leader in Enterprise Storage and best positioned to serve our customers in today’s data-centric world,” said Rola Dagher, global channel chief, Dell Technologies.
 “We can win more often – and faster – when we work side-by-side with our global partner ecosystem.
 With 99 percent of our customers and potential customers deemed as partner first for storage, we’re very clear about our intentions to embrace the channel.”